They made the Ultimate Sacrifice

 Book of Remembrance

-WITNEY, Alfred Edward, OS, V14672, RCNVR, killed - 07 Dec 1941, HMCS WINDFLOWER - Son of Alfred Edward Witney and Florence Witney, of Vancouver, British Columbia.
+WITNEY, Alfred Edward, OS, V14672, RCNVR, Died of wounds - 07 Dec 1941, HMCS WINDFLOWER - Son of Alfred Edward Witney and Florence Witney, of Vancouver, British Columbia.

 OS Witney died when HMCS WINDFLOWER sunk after being rammed by a merchant ship in convoy.
-His body was recovered and buried in the Mount Pleasant Cemetery, St. John's, Nfld.
+He was rescued but died of his wounds.
+He was buried in the Mount Pleasant Cemetery, St. John's, Nfld.
 Prior to joining the RCNVR, Alfred Witney served for approx 4 months in the 2nd Battalion Irish Fusiliers, Vancouver Regiment, Non-Permanent Active Militia.

 Ships served in: